wrightben/codeeval/code/permutations/README.md

 ```

 ##### JavaScript Test ( Benchmark )

+Permutations of the numerical sequence n=10 take more time—up to 1m on a Macbook using the nested for-loops of ./perl/iter.pl.
+The test below suggests that these algorithms will not work for n>10 as node won't even iterate to 10B.

 "event": "Allocation failed - JavaScript heap out of memory"
 ```
 var x = Math.pow(10,10);